Conveyancing Solicitors in Grays

 How long does conveyancing take in Grays?

-If everything goes ahead without any unexpected complications, you can expect a straightforward conveyancing transaction to take around 12-14 weeks to reach completion form the date an offer is accepted, and conveyancers are instructed.
+If everything goes ahead without any unexpected complications, you can expect a straightforward conveyancing transaction to take around 12-14 weeks to reach completion from the date an offer is accepted and conveyancers are instructed.

 However, this is a best-case scenario and delays may occur at one point or another (such as if there is an issue further along the property chain).
-If delays are likely in your case, your solicitor will be sure to keep in the loop at all times.
+If delays are likely in your case, your property solicitor in Grays will be sure to keep you in the loop at all times.